Lessons to be learned from sepsis deaths, says Jeremy Hunt

 The UK Sepsis Trust, founded in 2012 by medical professionals, aims to save lives by bringing the issue to the attention of government, raising awareness of sepsis via educating other health professionals and the public and also supporting survivors and the bereaved.
 As a result of its work with sepsis survivors, the charity has identified the six most common warning signs of sepsis in adults:

 - Confusion or altered mental state, slurred speech

 - Feeling that you may be dying

 The above signs may be indicators that the organs are not receiving enough oxygen, therefore experts urge those who suspect sepsis not to wait for these red flags to appear and to seek medical attention immediately.
 Other signs include a high temperature, or a low temperature which may indicate severe sepsis.

-Symptoms in babies and young children
+Symptoms of sepsis in babies and young children

 In babies and young children, a range of symptoms can appear differently and may include cold hands and feet with a blue tinge, sleepiness or not responding to carers, rapid, noisy breathing, diarrhoea and vomiting.

 A recent review, carried out by the National Confidential Enquiry Into Patient Outcome and Death (NCEPOD), revealed there are around 200,000 cases of sepsis in the UK every year, leading to as many as 60,000 deaths.